-There is a small target fishery for blue mackerel on the WCNI but the bulk of the catch is taken as bycatch in the jack mackerel mid-water trawl fishery on the WCSI and WCNI, which has issues with bycatch of kingfish and snapper.
-Incidental interactions and associated mortality of common dolphins occur in the jack mackerel fishery.
+There is a small target fishery for blue mackerel on the WCNI but the bulk of the catch is taken as bycatch in the jack mackerel mid-water trawl fishery on the WCSI and WCNI, which has a bycatch of kingfish and snapper.
+Incidental interactions and associated mortality of common dolphins occur in the jack mackerel fishery but have reduced considerably in recent years (see JMA chapter).